+Children need the opportunity to learn how to write (transcription) and what to write (composition).
 As children progress through Hartsfield they are encouraged to look upon writing as essential to thinking and learning and enjoyable in its own right.
 They learn the main rules and conventions of written English and explore how the language can be used to express meaning in different ways.
 Within English lessons and across the curriculum children are taught skills of planning, drafting, and editing their writing through shared and guided writing activities with regular opportunities for sustained writing.

 The children are taught letter formation and practice handwriting skills to acquire a fluent, legible style of writing.
 We aim to enable children to use spelling, punctuation and correct grammar with accuracy and confidence.
-Children are encouraged to use their ICT skills as an integral part of the writing process.